 A majority of stuff in big US departmental store chains is imported from China. (imports from other countries are negligible as compared to China).
-From pen to playbook, name a durable merchandise at a Wal-Mart or a Target and in all probability, it will be ‘Made in China’.
+From pen to the PlayBoy, name a durable merchandise at a Wal-Mart or a Target and in all probability, it will be ‘Made in China’.

-Our Govt. can not take decision to put restriction on Chinese imports, because it will be against the order of international trade.
+Our Govt. can not take the decision to put a restriction on Chinese imports, because it will be against the order of international trade and treaties.
 But our stores could very well implement a ban.
 We as individual buyers can definitely ban Chinese products from our homes.

-Now let’s get to the imaginary situation, if these big departmental stores stops importing Chinese goods, how the world will look like.
+Now let’s get to the imaginary situation, if these big departmental stores stop importing Chinese goods, how the world will look like.

-The most immediate aftermath (till first 3 years) will be raised cost of living for us, the dishes and clothes will be costlier.
+The most immediate aftermath (till first 3 years) will be raised the cost of living for us, the dishes and clothes will be costlier.
 In order for our kids to play, you have to shell out more money.
-Eventually total US savings will erode rapidly.
-We, the frugal bloggers will cry foul, we will start inventing and writing frugal methods with renewed vigor.
+Eventually, total US savings will erode rapidly.
+Many will face financial hardship.

-As with every major change in market, many of us will become poorer.
-Store sales will go down drastically, resulting in closing out and eventual job loss.
+As with every major change in the market, many of us will become poorer.
+Store sales will go down drastically, resulting in closing out and eventual job losses

 American tech giants will feel the heat of retaliation from China.
 But honestly, do you think 1.5B people in China buying genuine copies of software?
 You are dreaming like me if you think that way.

-In short there will be catastrophe in short-term and we all will feel the heat.
-Our spending will grow and some of us may have to tap in to savings to make ends meet.
+In short, there will be a catastrophe in short-term and we all will feel the heat.
+Our spending will grow and some of us may have to tap into savings to make ends meet.
 But we will reuse and re-purpose our possessions and live life more frugally.
-Dow will probably hover around 5/6K mark for some time or years.
-But, in most likelihood, your job will be saved because of the medium to long-term potential of job growth in USA.

-Implementation of this wonderland is tough and herculean task.
-We need to help our stores implementing this, we have to stop ordering cheap Chinese goods over internet.
-We have to sop buying from new stores which will be created to sell Chinese products.
+Implementation of this wonderland is a tough and herculean task.
+We need to help our stores implementing this, we have to stop ordering cheap Chinese goods over the internet.
+We have to stop buying from new stores which will be created to sell Chinese products.

 There might be an argument against me favoring ‘World trade’ and its principles.
-But, There were lesser world trade at the time of our grand parents, was the world less happier then than today? people might argue that blocking free world trade hampers innovation, but except for drugs (which is mostly not imported), which other innovation is essential for living?
+But, There was lesser world trade at the time of our grandparents, was the world less happy then than today? people might argue that blocking free world trade hampers innovation, but except for drugs (which is mostly not imported), which another innovation is essential for living?

 Let me know how do you feel about it?
 Are you with me or against me?
 And, I have developed thick skin by now; let the talk be free-flowing.

-Only aspect about which I am worried is the possibility of Chinese (supposedly state sponsored, I heard) hacking on to my website to stop me from publishing (idea is very far-fetched though).
+The only aspect about which I am worried is the possibility of Chinese (supposedly state-sponsored, I heard) hacking onto my website to stop me from publishing ( the idea is very far-fetched though).
 I have my backup ready and its stored offline, I can recover soon.
 This hypothetical incident would put me in top-tier of bloggers, haha.. 🙂

 Disclaimer: As I said, this article is an imagination and represents only my views, which many commentators termed “Narrow view“.
 It’s not influenced by any other person or organization.
 I didn’t receive any monetary compensation for writing this article.